Entirety of cuspidal Eisenstein series on loop groups: Notation

 \spoint Let $\wh{\bf{C}}$ denote the $(\ell+1)\times (\ell+1)$ affine Cartan matrix corresponding to $\bf C,$ and $\hf{g}$ the one-dimensional central extension of the loop algebra corresponding to the finite dimensional Lie algebra $\frak{g}$ associated to {\bf C}.
-The extension of $\hat{\frak{g}}$ by the \emph{degree derivation} $\dd$ is the (untwisted) affine Kac-Moody algebra associated to $\car$ (see [Kac, Chapter 6, 7]).
+The extension of $\hat{\frak{g}}$ by the \emph{degree derivation} $\dd$ is the (untwisted) affine Kac-Moody algebra associated to $\car$ (see [Kac, Chapters 6 and 7]).

 Let $\hf{h} \subset \hf{g}$ be a Cartan subalgebra and define the extended Cartan subalgebra \be{h:ext} \hf{h}^e \ \ := \ \ \hf{h} \, \oplus \, \R \dd \,. \ee Let $\hed$ denote the (real) algebraic dual of $\he$ and continue to denote the natural pairing as \be{dualpair} \la \cdot, \cdot \ra \, :\, \hed \times \he \ \rr \ \R\,. \ee The set of simple affine roots will be denoted by \be{simp:aff:roots} \wh{\Pi} \ \ = \ \ \{ a_1, \ldots, a_{\ell+1} \} \ \ \subset \ \ \hed\,. \ee Similarly, we write \be{simp:aff:coroots} \wh{\Pi}^{\vee} \ \ = \ \ \{ h_1, \ldots, h_{\ell+1} \} \ \ \subset \ \ \hf{h} \ \ \subset \ \ \he \ee for the set of simple affine coroots.
 Note that the simple roots $a_i: \hf{h}^e \rr \R$ satisfy the relations A more explicit description of the $a_i$ will be given in section~\ref{sec:2.5}.